reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 Below are various groups in the data and tech space.
 You can participate by:
 - subscribing to their newsletters
 - joining discussions:  Slack team, LinkedIn or Facebook group, Twitter
-- joining a local chaper or meetup group
+- joining a local chapter or meetup group
 - attending their talks and workshops (where available: hackathons, conferences)
 - being an event speaker; giving a workshop
 - volunteering your time